maazKashif-999/ChronoSavior/README.md

 - Navigate to the `Assets/Scenes` directory and open the `MainScene.unity` file.
 3. **Play the game:**
 - Press the play button in the Unity editor to start the game.
-- Use the arrow keys to move and spacebar to shoot.
+- All controls are discussed in detail in the next section.

 ## Controls
 ### Movement:
 - **Keyboard:** Use the W, A, S, D keys to move the player/ship character in the desired direction.
+(In the space shooter the ship only moves in the up and down direction for now)

 ### Aiming and Shooting:
 - **Mouse:** Aim with the mouse cursor and left-click to shoot.

 ### Special Abilities:
-- **Keyboard:** Use Z, X, C to activate special abilities.
+- **Keyboard:** Use Z to activate special ability.

 ### Interacting:
 - **Keyboard:** Press E to interact with objects or NPCs.